1963 Aden airport attack

 The 1963 Aden airport attack was an incident which saw the beginning of the Aden Emergency.
-Arab nationalists of the NLF made a grenade attack against the British High Commissioner, Sir Kennedy Trevaskis, killing one person and injuring 50.
+Arab nationalists of the NLF made a grenade attack against the British High Commissioner, Sir Kennedy Trevaskis, immediately killing one person, a local woman, and injuring 50 others.

 George Henderson, the assistant high commissioner, saved Sir Kennedy's life by pushing him out of the way.
-Henderson later died of his injuries.
+Henderson later died of his injuries, making the final toll two killed and forty-nine wounded.

 The incident led to Britain declaring a state of emergency in South Arabia.